-- (a) The Employer shall solicit volunteers to orient new employees and maintain a list of volunteers willing to provide orientation.
-When assigning for this purpose, the Employer shall first assign employees from this list. - (b) Orientation primarily involves job shadowing and familiarization to workplace routines and procedures. - (c) Impacts to workload shall be considered when making these assignments.
+- (a) The Employer shall solicit volunteers to orient new employees.
+Orientation involves familiarization to routines, job shadowing, learning workplace procedures, etc. - (b) The Employer shall maintain a list of volunteers to provide orientation for new employees.
+When assigning for this purpose, the Employer shall first assign employees from this list. - (c) Impacts to workload shall be considered when making these assignments.

-ARTICLE 18 -SCHEDULING PROVISIONS 18.01
+ARTICLE 18 - SCHEDULING PROVISIONS

-a) i) The employer shall arrange the times of all on-duty and offduty shifts, including statutory holidays, and post these at least 14 calendar days in advance of their effective date.
+- (a) i) The Employer shall arrange the times of all on-duty and offduty shifts, including statutory holidays, and post these at least 14 calendar days in advance of their effective date. - ii) The Employer may alter the scheduled work days and/or start and stop times of an employee without giving at least fourteen (14) calendar days' advance notice, in emergency or circumstances beyond the employer's control.
+In such cases the shifts of the most junior qualified employee will be amended without overtime owing, except in circumstances of less than ten (10) hours between shifts. - (b) There shall be a minimum of ten (10) consecutive hours offduty between the completion of one work shift and the commencement of the next. - (c) When it is not possible to schedule ten (10) consecutive hours off-duty between work shifts, all hours by which such changeover falls short of ten (10) consecutive hours shall be paid at overtime rates in accordance with Article 20. - (d) If a written request for a change in starting time is made by an employee which would not allow ten (10) consecutive hours off-duty between the completion of one work shift and the commencement of another, and such request is granted, then the application of paragraphs b) and c) of this section shall be waived for all employees affected by the granting of such a request provided they are in agreement. - (e) Employees may exchange shifts with the prior approval of the Employer.

-- ii) The employer may alter the scheduled work days and/or start and stop times of an employee without giving at least fourteen (14) calendar days advance notice, in emergency or circumstances beyond the employer's control.
-In such cases the shifts of the most junior qualified employee will be amended without overtime owing, except in circumstances of less than ten (10) hours between shifts. - b) There shall be a minimum of ten (10) consecutive hours offduty between the completion of one work shift and the commencement of the next. - c) When it is not possible to schedule ten (10) consecutive hours off-duty between work shifts, all hours by which such changeover falls short of ten (10) consecutive hours shall be paid at overtime rates in accordance with Article 19. - d) If a written request for a change in starting time is made by an employee which would not allow ten (10) consecutive hours off-duty between the completion of one work shift and the commencement of another, and such request is granted, then the application of paragraphs b) and c) of this section shall be waived for all employees affected by the granting of such a request provided they are in agreement. - e) Employees may exchange shifts with the prior approval of the employer.
+ARTICLE 19 - HOURS OF WORK

-ARTICLE 19 - HOURS OF WORK 19.01 Continuous Operation
+19.01 Continuous Operation